Diagnostics for Individual-Level Prediction Instability in Machine Learning for Healthcare: Introduction

-To address these challenges, we propose a general evaluation framework to quantify individual-level stability across repeated instantiations of the learning pipeline.
-Applying this framework to controlled simulations and the GUSTO-I clinical dataset \citep{gusto1993thrombolytic}, we compare models of differing expressive capacity under matched task-level performance.
+We apply this evaluation framework to controlled simulations and the GUSTO-I clinical dataset \citep{gusto1993thrombolytic}.
 Our experiments reveal that models with stronger structural assumptions, such as logistic regression, consistently exhibit greater stability than flexible neural networks, which remain highly sensitive to algorithmic randomness.
+These results underscore a critical trade-off between model flexibility and the reliability of individual-level predictions, raising important considerations for the deployment of high-capacity models in high-stakes clinical decision-making.